A Long Time Ago before

 Thousands of years before

-the www, or the World Wide
+www, or the World Wide

 Web, storytellers in two